projectmesa/mesa/docs/intro-tutorial.rst

     empty_model = MoneyModel(10)
     empty_model.step()

-**Exercise:** If you want, modify the code above to have every agent print out its ``unique_id`` when it is activated.
+**Exercise:** Try modifying the code above to have every agent print out its ``unique_id`` when it is activated.
 Run a few steps of the model to see how the agent activation order is shuffled each step.

 Agent step
 ~~~~~~~~~~